 Capitol Region Watershed District (CRWD) owns, operates and maintains the Trout Brook Storm Sewer System, a “trunk conveyor” that receives runoff from the cities of Saint Paul, Roseville, Falcon Heights and Maplewood, as well as from Ramsey County and the Minnesota Department of Transportation.
-A combined sanitary and storm sewer since the 1880s, the systems were separated in 1988.
-Today, Trout Brook Storm Sewer Interceptor (TBI) carries rainwater and snowmelt from city streets and other hard surfaces to the Mississippi River.
+Originally built between the 1880s and 1950s as a combined sanitary and storm sewer, the combined systems were separated in 1988.
+Today, Trout Brook Storm Sewer Interceptor (TBI) carries rainwater and snowmelt from city streets, parking lots and other hard surfaces to the Mississippi River.

-Some sections of the TBI infrastructure is more than 100 years old.
-CRWD completes entire system inspections on a five-year cycle, minor maintenance and capital repairs of TBI to ensure the system functions properly.
+Some sections of the TBI infrastructure are more than one hundred years old.
+To ensure the system functions properly CRWD completes entire system inspections on a five-year cycle and performs minor maintenance and capital repairs.
 When TBI was transferred to CRWD from the Metropolitan Council in 2006, the District repaired two sections of pipe that were in poor condition.
-The District is in a highly built-up urban environment, and in some cases, TBI repair work has required street closures, utility relocation and railroad realignment.
+TBI is in a highly built-up urban environment, and in some cases, repair work has required street closures, utility relocation and pipe realignment.

 “TBI drains more than 5,000 acres of the District.
 Keeping it properly maintained prevents thousands of pounds of sediment and other pollutants from entering the Mississippi River.” – Anna Eleria, Planning, Projects and Grants Division Manager, CRWD

-CRWD completes regular inspections, maintenance and capital repairs of TBI to ensure the system functions property.
-Past and present repair work includes:
+CRWD completes regular inspections, maintenance and capital repairs of TBI to ensure the system functions properly.
+Past and present repair projects include:

-- Repairing two sections of pipe that were in poor condition from cracking and settlement beneath the streets
+2007-2008 – Replacing and repairing two sections of pipe that were in poor condition from cracking and settlement beneath the streets.

 Plans for forthcoming years include regular inspections, general preventative maintenance and long-range planning for major reconstruction projects in the future.